Germ cell tumours in children

-A combination of drugs is usually given every three weeks for three or five months.
-The length of time chemotherapy is given for depends on the position of the tumour, the level of AFP, and whether or not the tumour has spread.
+A combination of drugs is usually given every three weeks for between three to five months.
+The length of time chemotherapy is given for and the type of chemotherapy depends on a number of factors including your child’s age, the position of the tumour, sometimes the level of markers, and whether or not the tumour has spread.

 Side effects of treatmentBack to top